MicrosoftDocs/win32/desktop-src/Stg/structured-storage-api-functions.md

 ---
 title: Structured Storage API Functions
 description: Some of the API functions for structured storage are helper functions that perform a sequence of calls to other API functions and interface methods.
-You can use these helper functions as short cuts. ms.assetid: '99ac66bc-db73-4811-9a39-fc49bb90ada8'
+You can use these helper functions as short cuts. ms.assetid: 99ac66bc-db73-4811-9a39-fc49bb90ada8
+keywords:
-keywords: ["Structured Storage Strctd Stg ,fundamentals,API functions"]
+- Structured Storage Strctd Stg ,fundamentals,API functions ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Structured Storage API Functions